Castles of Bellinzona: Castelgrande

-Castle Site
+Castle site

-46°11′34.40″N 9°01′20.40″EThe site of Castelgrande has been fortified since at least the late 1st century BC and until the 13th century it was the only fortification in Bellinzona.
-During its history the castle has been known as the stronghold (before the 13th century), the Old Castle in the 14–15th centuries, Un Castle after 1506 and Saint Michael's Castle from 1818.
+46°11′34.40″N 9°01′20.40″EThe site of Castelgrande has been fortified since at least the late 1st century BC and until the 13th century, it was the only fortification in Bellinzona.
+During its history, the castle has been known as “the stronghold” (before the 13th century), the Old Castle (14–15th centuries), Uri Castle after 1506, and Saint Michael's Castle from 1818.

-The Castelgrande hill includes a nearly vertical side on the north and a steep southern side, but is nearly flat and 150–200 m in diameter.
-The natural shape of the hill has encouraged every man-made fortification to follow the same contours.
-While the Roman fort is not visible the Roman foundations were used by the High Middle Ages castle which followed.
-Of the High Middle Ages castle the only visible parts are a few pieces of wall that are still standing.
-Much of the visible castle dates from 1250–1500 with extensive renovations and some expansion in the last two centuries.
+The Castelgrande hill includes a near-vertical side on the north, a steep southern side, and is nearly flat and 150–200 m in diameter.
+The natural shape of the hill has encouraged every manmade fortification to follow the same contours.
+While the Roman fort is not visible, the Roman foundations were followed in building the castle during the High Middle Ages.
+Of that period’s structure, the only remaining visible parts are bits of standing wall.
+Much of the visible castle dates from 1250–1500, with extensive renovations and some expansion in the last two centuries.
 Most of the area inside the castle walls is now flat, open space.

 Records from the 11th to 15th centuries as well as archeological evidence indicate that the castle grounds were once full of buildings.
 However most of these were pulled down by the Dukes of Milan to free up interior space.
-The open space was divided into 3 large baileys which served to provide temporary housing for troops that could be stationed in Bellinzona.
-Under the Dukes of Milan the outer fortifications were extended and strengthened.
-The walls were raised, extended and towers were added.
-The western walls were totally rebuilt and connected to the city walls.
+The open space was divided into three large baileys which served to provide temporary housing for troops that could be stationed in Bellinzona.
+Under the Dukes of Milan, the outer fortifications were extended and strengthened.
+The walls were raised and extended, while towers were added.
+The western walls were wholly rebuilt and connected to the city walls.